westerndigitalcorporation/swerv-ISS/README.md

     --raw
        Bare metal mode: Disable emulation of Linux/newlib system call emulation even if Linux/newlib symbols detected in the target ELF file.

+    --stdout path
+       Redirect the standard output of the newlib/Linux target program to the file specified by the given path.

+    --stderr path
+       Redirect the standard error of the newlib/Linux target program to the file specified by the given path.

     --alarm period
        External interrupt period in micro-seconds: Convert period to an instruction